enter-haken/blog/notes/vim.markdown

 # misc

-This are some vim hints, which are helpfull from time to time.
+This are some vim hints, which are helpful from time to time.

 ## pretty print xml on a windows machine